G7 or One+ Grace period

 xDrip » Features » xDrip & Dexcom » Dexcom G7 grace perriod

-This explains how to set up xDrip to use G7.
+This guide explains how to set up xDrip to use G7 or One+.

-A G7 device runs for 10.5 days.
-Dexcom refers to the extra 12 hours over a 10-day period as the grace period.
-You have several options explained below for how you can take advantage of the grace period.
-You can also use a combination of those.
+A G7 device operates for 10.5 days.
+Dexcom refers to the additional 12 hours beyond the standard 10-day period as the grace period.
+You have several options for utilizing this grace period, and you can also combine these methods.

 1- Flexibility

-If you use every sensor for 10 days, the extra 12 hours can give you flexibility.
-For example if an unexpected errand comes up exactly at the 10-day schedule and you cannot start the new sensor as expected, you will have 12 hours to complete the errand and start the new sensor while your old sensor remains functional.
+Using each sensor for the full 10 days allows the extra 12-hour grace period to provide flexibility.
+For instance, if an unexpected errand arises exactly on the 10th day and you cannot start a new sensor as planned, you will have an additional 12 hours to complete your errand and start the new sensor while the old one remains functional.

-You can choose to use each sensor for 10.5 days instead of 10.
-The requirement for this is if you start a sensor at 7:00 am, you will have to start the next one at 7:00 pm.
-You will need to switch back and forth between starting the sensor in the morning and evening.
+You can choose to use each sensor for the full 10.5 days instead of 10.
+To do this, if you start a sensor at 7:00 AM, you must start the next one at 7:00 PM.
+This means you’ll alternate between starting sensors in the morning and evening.
+By using each sensor for 10.5 days, 9 sensors will last a total of 94.5 days.

 3- Presoak